watershed-climate/dust-labs/modjo/readme.md

    # TRANSCRIPTS_SINCE=YYYY-MM-DD # or "null" if you want to fetch all transcripts
    # INCLUDE_CONTACT_DETAILS=true # or "false" to skip contact details
+   # INCLUDE_RECORDING_URL=true # or "false" if you don't want the recording URL to appear in Dust
    ```
    Replace the placeholder values with your actual API keys and IDs.